jacobvsdanniel/async_utils/README.md

 Features
 - A framework of modularized, customizable data definition, quota management, and task runner
-- A barebone math application for demo purposes
+- A bare-bones math application for demo purposes
 - OpenAI and Deep Infra applications for high-throughput, real-time, batched requests

 ## Installation